 Continue to Decentralize Management Functions.
-In order to better manage our efforts to add tenants to our towers and our new tower build programs, and in anticipation of the continued growth of our tower footprint throughout the United States, we have begun and plan to continue decentralizing some management and operational functions.
-To that end, in addition to our Pittsburgh operating headquarters and regional office, we have opened five regional offices and plan to add 10 additional regional offices in connection with the recent and proposed transactions described below.
+In order to better manage our tower lease-up efforts and build-out programs, and in anticipation of the continued growth of our tower footprint throughout the United States, we have begun and plan to continue decentralizing some management and operational functions.
+To that end, in addition to our Pittsburgh operating headquarters and regional office, we have opened five regional offices and plan to add 10 additional regional offices in connection with the proposed transactions described below.

-1999 Transactions
+Proposed Transactions